Radiology Residents hold appointments as Veterinary Resident

 Radiology Journal Club

-Weekly the resident will participate in discussion of recent
+Resident will participate in weekly discussion of recent

 literature with the faculty radiologists.